 The student member of the research team is responsible for completing the Summer Research Application, while the faculty mentor completes part 3 and submits it directly.

-Awards will be announced on or before February 22, 2019.
+Awards will be announced in late February.
 Notification will be by email, copying the faculty mentor.
 Students may not accept this award if they are participating in another summer research program or has on-campus summer employment, and if they accept the award, they are expected to commit to the KSS program and remove themselves from consideration in other programs.

 Students who complete all requirements as stated above and who are endorsed by their faculty mentors will